unioslo/zabbix-cli/docs/.includes/quick-install.md

     ```

     !!! warning
-        The Homebrew package is not maintained by the author of `zabbix-cli`.
+        The Homebrew package is maintained by a third party.
 It may be outdated or contain bugs.
 For the most up to date version, follow the installation instructions for pipx.

 === "PyInstaller Binary"